stuntrally/stuntrally3/docs/Materials.md

 In this quite advanced material, 2 extra maps are added.
 First `detail_diffuse0` map multiplying regular `diffuse` map.
-Other variants possible, all are inside `@piece` in [this shader file](../data/Hlms/Pbs/Any/Main/200.BlendModes_piece_ps.any).
+Other `mode` variants are possible, all inside `@piece` in [this shader file](../data/Hlms/Pbs/Any/Main/200.BlendModes_piece_ps.any).
-The "scale" is UV coords multiplier, it means that detail map with repeat 12 times more.
+The `scale"` is UV coords multiplier, it means that detail map will repeat 12 times more.
+There is also `offset` which just gets added to UV coords.

 Great for adding smaller scale detail like scratches, etc.
 Mostly detail_diffuse0 should be white though to not change regular color.

 Another map is `detail_normal0` to modulate `normal` map.
 The `value` is a multiplier for how much.

 Note that `detail_diffuse0` and `detail_normal0` aren't required both, only diffuse or normal is okay too.
 Also value, scale and offset can have other values set.

 There can be more detail maps (4 total, 0..3).
 But let's not over do this, it affects Fps (performance).